-And Lydia was no doubt bewitching: she would have nine children with Henry before they were through.
-The couple moved to the small town of Lee, N.H. and Tufts was soon in trouble for robbing a store.
-Despite trying to burn the jail in an escape attempt, the prosecutor offered him a deal.
+And Lydia no doubt bewitched him.
+She would have nine children with Henry before they split up.
+The couple moved to the small town of Lee, N.H., and Tufts was soon in trouble for robbing a store.
+Though he tried to burn the jail in an escape attempt, the prosecutor offered him a deal.
 If he would serve three months on a ship and pay his wages as a fine, he would avoid further punishment.

 After the war, Tufts turned his talents to impersonation.
 First he posed as a medicine man, using some of the training he had received while with the Indians.
 Then he became a minister, for which he relied on his gift of bluster and bull****.

 Tufts’ ministering produced an interesting confrontation in Maine.
 He rose to give a stirring sermon to the congregation, which was enraptured except for one woman.
 She said that when Tufts first entered the service: “he first surveyed my face, then my feet, then my whole person in such a carnal way and manner, that I perceived he had the devil in his heart.”

 The young woman clearly had pegged Henry Tufts, but he escaped the scandal and pressed onward.
 He wandered New Hampshire, Vermont and traveled all the way to Virginia.
 He operated as a medicine man, a doctor and a thief – depending upon which skill set served the needs of the moment.

 For a while Henry Tufts employed a lobster claw as a prop to draw a crowd, and he claimed it was an enchanted horn that enabled him to see into the future.
 Operating under the name Gideon Garland, he managed to snag one more wife in Vermont.
 He then worked for several years as a farmer, keeping his thievery to a minimum.